merl-dev/Redis.jl/README.md

 ### Commands with options

 Some Redis commands have a more complex syntax that allows for options to be passed to the command.
 Redis.jl supports these options through the use of a final varargs parameter to those functions (for example, `scan`).
 In these cases, the options should be passed as individual strings at the end of the function.
-As mentioned earlier, keywords or other Types can be passed for these options as well and will be coerced to `String`.

 ```
 scan(conn, 0, "match", "foo*")
-scan(conn, 2, :count, 2)
 ```

 If users are interested, the API could be improved to provide custom functions for these complex commands.

-An exception to this option syntax are the functions `zinterstore` and `zunionstore`, which have specific implementations to allow for ease of use due to their greater complexity.

 ## Pipelining